After Equifax Hack, Calls For Big Changes In Credit Reporting Industry

 - How can these credit reporting firms collect our information, and sell it for a profit, without asking our permission?

-- Why do they have the right to charge us to see our own credit report regularly, or to freeze it, especially when they aren't doing a good enough job protecting our information from hackers?
+- Why do they have the right to charge us to see our own credit report regularly, or to freeze it, especially when they aren't doing a good enough job of protecting our information from hackers?

 "It's incredible power they have and they hold us just sort of hostage," Mifflin says.
 "I'd like to see some major reform."

 So would a growing number of lawmakers and regulators.
-Maura Healey of Massachusetts is one more than 30 state attorneys general investigating Equifax.
-She was the first to file a lawsuit against the company in the wake of the massive hack.
+Maura Healey of Massachusetts is one of more than 30 state attorneys general investigating Equifax.
+She was the first to file a lawsuit against the company in the aftermath of the massive hack.

 "I find this incredibly irresponsible and outrageous," she says.
 "The company and its executives need to pay and reforms need to be brought to this industry."